elastic/elastic-charts/api/charts.api.md

     details?: string;
 }

+// Warning: (ae-missing-release-tag) "RectAnnotationSpec" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export type RectAnnotationSpec = BaseAnnotationSpec<typeof AnnotationTypes.Rectangle, RectAnnotationDatum, RectAnnotationStyle> & {
     renderTooltip?: AnnotationTooltipFormatter;
     zIndex?: number;
 };

+// Warning: (ae-missing-release-tag) "RectAnnotationStyle" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export type RectAnnotationStyle = StrokeStyle & FillStyle & Opacity;

+// Warning: (ae-missing-release-tag) "RectBorderStyle" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export interface RectBorderStyle {
     stroke?: Color | ColorVariant;